conradwolfe/conradwolfe.github.io/projects/translator.md

 ## Description

-For ICS 212 - Software Design I was tasked with designing a Morse code to English translator using C.
+For ICS 212 - Software Design I was tasked with designing a command line app using C to translate Morse code to English.

 ## Lessons Learned

-This assignment allowed me to practice using the command line as a form of input, as well as practice with arrays in C.
+This assignment allowed me to practice using the command line to recieve input, as well as practice with arrays in C.

 ## Skills Acquired